KMere21/KMere21.github.io/_posts/2023-2-1-Pickling-Streamlit.md

 ---
 layout: post
-title: Pickling and Deploying and Interactive Data Application
+title: Deploying an Interactive Data Application
 date: 2023-2-1
 preview: true
 ---

 During my data science bootcamp, we learned about [Streamlit](https://streamlit.io/), a really useful open-source app framework for deploying and sharing data projects.
 While working on my capstone, I used the tool to create a locally hosted app to demo my project.
 Now, I’ve created a version others can interact with!

-Learn more about the app and [try it for yourself](https://kmere21-coffee-rating-demo-public-coffee-streamlit-a29dms.streamlit.app/)!
+Learn more about the app and [try it for yourself](https://predict-coffee-rating.streamlit.app/)!

 ### Broader Applications: Model Preservation & Deployment